 Cavities are the most prevalent chronic disease among children in Armenia.
 Empirical studies have documented that: 1) the average 5-year old child in Armenia has eight decayed, missing or filled primary teeth; 2) between the ages of 14 and 17 years old, the average child continues to experience dental decay at the rate of one permanent tooth per year; 3) almost 90% of all 12-year-old children in Armenia have cavities; and, 4) only 20% of Armenian 18-year-olds still have all of their teeth.
 Unquestionably, dental hygiene problems are more problematic among institutionalized children.

 - Dental clinic construction.
 SOAR constructs and outfits dental suites and clinics to offer the orphaned children in Armenia consistent and quality access to dental care.
-A dental suite was previously renovated at Kharberd Orphanage, and a dental clinic is currently being constructed at the Our Lady of Armenia (OLA) Center in Gyumri.
-The Gyumri Clinic will serve the OLA children, other orphaned children in Gyumri, the OLA Senior Center, and the greater Gyumri community.
+A dental suite was renovated at Kharberd Orphanage and a dental clinic was constructed at the Our Lady of Armenia (OLA) Center in Gyumri.
+The Gyumri Clinic provides free dental services to the elderly and all orphaned children free of charge.

 - Recruiting dental professionals to volunteer at the OLA Summer Camp.
 The OLA Camp is held in Tsaghgadzor annually for approximately 12 weeks.
 During each of four (4) 16-day sessions, approximately 200 orphaned and otherwise underprivileged children visit the Camp.
 Overseen by SOAR-Detroit, we actively seek dentists and dental assistants who are able to volunteer for at least one week each summer.

 - Procure dental supplies.
 Our Dental Fund experts identify outlets for humanitarian donations of dental supplies.
 When appropriate, these goods are procured and shipped to Armenia.